yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 There is a theory that [fractional reserve banking](https://en.wikipedia.org/wiki/Fractional-reserve_banking) inherently gives banks the ability to create [money](Money-Taxonomy) at no material cost.
 The theory does not depend on the [state](Glossary#state) privilege of [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).
 It is considered a consequence of the accounting practices of [free banking](https://en.wikipedia.org/wiki/Free_banking).
 This is sometimes referred to as creating money *ex nihilo* or "out of thin air".

+Adherents describe two competing views on money creation:

+#### Naive View

+Money is created by [miners](Glossary#miner) at a material cost, potentially sold to [people](Glossary#person), and eventually [lent](Glossary#lend) to people.
+This theory holds that the [lender](Glossary#lender) is lending only money he [owns](Glossary#owner).
+As such the lender is operating at [full reserve](Full-Reserve-Fallacy) and cannot engage in the practice of fractional reserve, which is considered fraudulent.
+As an honest lender he is only able to issue [promissory notes](https://en.wikipedia.org/wiki/Promissory_note) (claims) against money in his possession, preventing [credit expansion](Credit-Expansion-Fallacy) and therefore general [price inflation](https://en.wikipedia.org/wiki/Inflation).

+#### Practical View

+Money is created by banks, at no material cost, as a consequence of fractional reserve lending.
+The supply of this money expands with every loan, contracting only as loans are [settled](https://en.wikipedia.org/wiki/Clearing_(finance)).
+Given the implied lack of constraint on credit expansion, overall debt grows without bound, creating general [price inflation](https://en.wikipedia.org/wiki/Inflation).